 3. If the request is authorized, the ADAES enabler sends a satellite communication analysis subscription response to the VAL server.

 4a.
-ADAES may obtain the satellite related information for the target UE in the following ways:
+ADAES may obtain the satellite related information for the target UE from the SEAL servers in the following ways:

 - ADAES may obtain the ASCAI related to the target UE from the configuration management server as specified in clause 21.2.2.1 of 3GPP TS 23.434 [4];